-However, M4A takes advantage of the Advanced Audio Coding (AAC) that encodes audio at a bitrate similar to the MP3 but offers better compression, resulting in higher sound quality.
-As we have mentioned above, M4A offers a better sound quality while MP3 format’s compatibility makes it easier to use with a wide range of devices.
+However, M4A takes advantage of Advanced Audio Coding (AAC) that encodes audio at a bit rate similar to MP3 but offers better compression, resulting in higher sound quality.
+As I have mentioned above, M4A offers a better sound quality while MP3 format’s compatibility makes it easier to use with a wide range of devices.

 MP3’s audio quality is usually satisfactory if you are looking to use it for casual listening purposes, particularly at higher bitrates.

 Alternatives to M4A and MP3

 Most alternative options to both M4A and MP3 are formats used for professional recordings like WAV and AIFF.
 For example, the WAV format is one of the first digital audio formats and is a gold standard for studio recordings.
 The reason for this is that WAV files contain and deliver high-quality sound.

 AIFF, on the other hand, is very similar to WAV but can only be used on MAC OS (operating system).
 Much like its counterpart, AIFF delivers the highest quality possible for studio recording and playback without sacrificing sound in any way.
 However, AIFF is known for being a bulky format, taking up a lot of storage.

 As I mentioned earlier, M4A offers superior sound quality, while MP3 is a highly-compatible format.
 If you want to convert an M4A audio file into MP3 format, the easiest and quickest way to do so is by using audio converter software.